Non-Invasive Health Care - St. Augustine

 Herniated Disc

-Pressure from vertebrae can cause the gel-like center of a disc to bulge or herniate through a weakness in its outer wall.
-When a herniated disc occurs to a vertebrae in the lower back, it can press on the sciatic nerve.
+Pressure from a damaged disc can cause the gel-like center of a disc to bulge or herniate through a weakness in its outer wall.
+When this occurs in the lower back, it can irritate or compress nerves related to sciatica.

 Degenerative Disc Disease